John-E-Davidson72/-https-John-E-Davidson72.github.io/projects.md

 product validation so decided a forecast P&L would be a good target.
 Went back to basics to start - used numpy to do the back end calcs and matplotlib to deliver a simple visual.
 You can check out the repo here and the MVP app here.

-Need to give [pythonanywhere](https://eu.pythonanywhere.com/) a shout here - their free tier is great for quick deployments of Python apps - and you can tweak the code post deployment.
+Need to give [pythonanywhere](https://eu.pythonanywhere.com/) a shout here - their free tier is great for quick deployments of Python apps - also great for on-the-fly tweaks post deployment.

 Have some plans for this one;